 Having a strategy for what content you are putting out to the world creates order and cohesiveness to the messages you are trying to put out.
 You won’t be fumbling around at the start of each month to find a topic for the next blog post or worrying about what you need to post to Facebook and when.
 Creating themes within your content can help ideas flow for what you want to produce.
 For instance, you could start a series of ‘how-to’ blog posts, a meet the team series on Facebook or YouTube, or even just an order in which you want to develop the content on your own website.

 The more content that bots have to crawl through on your website, the higher you could rank on search engines.
 This is because you are likely to include more, relevant, keywords that can be searched for, and it will give you authority through creating relevant content.

-Implementing content strategy can also help you to consider the keywords that you want to use in your content, so that you avoid using tactics like keyword stuffing or using incorrect tags to include keywords.
-Using search terms with high search volume but low competition, as well as long tail keywords within the copy, will drive more traffic to your website.
+Implementing a content strategy can also help you to consider the keywords that you want to use in your content so that you avoid using tactics like keyword stuffing or using incorrect tags to include keywords.
+Using search terms with high search volume but low competition, as well as long-tail keywords within the copy, will drive more traffic to your website.

 3. Building trust in your brand

 Have you ever visited a website that has very little information on the page?
 Or brands without social media content?
 If you have, then you probably had doubt in your mind as to how trustworthy those brands are.
 Being able to consume relevant content from brands is one of the most important factors customers use to determine whether they believe the brand to be genuine and therefore make a purchase from them.
 If a customer can’t learn from you, see what your company stands for or general information about your place in the industry, then they will likely move on to one of your competitors.

 One way to gain this trust is to create content that educates, inspires and entertains your audience.
 By creating content that isn’t heavily sales-based, you are more likely to attract potential customers that have a genuine interest in your brand and will therefore convert to paying customers further down the line.